Top 100 Recent CVEs

 Steps to mitigate:

-• Update the wgp crate to a version later than 0.2.0]
+• Update the Hugging Face Transformers library to version 4.52.1 or later

 What it does: